Keyboard shortcuts

 include Registration::Campaignable

-include Roster::Rosterable
+include Rosters::Rosterable

 has_many :lecture_memberships, dependent: :destroy

-has_many :students, through: :lecture_memberships, source: :user
+has_many :members, through: :lecture_memberships, source: :user

 has_many :tutorials